What is Vinyasa Yoga

-Sanskrit is the language of Yoga and the term ‘Vinyasa’ is derived from the Sanskrit terms ‘nyasa’ and ‘vi‘ – meaning ‘to place’ ‘in a special / sacred way’.
+Sanskrit is the language of Yoga + the term ‘Vinyasa’ is derived from the Sanskrit terms ‘nyasa’ and ‘vi‘ – meaning ‘to place’ ‘in a special / sacred way’.

-The Natural world is full of Vinyasas – clever patterns, systems and cycles that unfold with ease and synchronicity:
+The Natural world is full of Vinyasas – clever patterns, systems and cycles that unfold with ease + synchronicity:

-The Carbon cycle – Respiration of oceans, plants, animals and humans produces CO2 which is in turn photosynthesised by trees and plants to produce oxygen to be taken up by oceans, plants, animals and humans for the cycle to begin again.
+The Carbon cycle – Respiration of oceans, plants, animals and humans produces CO2 which is in turn photosynthesised by trees + plants to produce oxygen to be taken up by oceans, plants, animals + humans for the cycle to begin again.
 That’s a pretty cool Vinyasa.

-The cycle of Seasons each year – the changes in daylight, temperature, environment and climate, and the varying rhythms of the Natural world adapting and changing through each season.
+The cycle of Seasons each year – the changes in daylight, temperature, environment + climate.
+The varying rhythms of the Natural world adapting + changing through each season.

-- The cycle of a Tree – Beginning as a seed and maturing into a sprout, then sapling, then mature tree that in turn reproduces seeds so the cycle can continue.
-And then on death, the nutrients of the tree give back to the soil to optimise the environment for another tree.
+The cycle of a Tree – Beginning as a seed + maturing into a sprout, then sapling, then mature tree that in turn reproduces seeds so the cycle can continue.
+On death, the nutrients of the tree give back to the soil to optimise the environment for another tree.
 Vinyasas within a Vinyasa.

-- The universal unfolding of Life itself, moment to moment and Evolution through the Ages.
+The universal unfolding of Life itself, moment to moment + evolution through the ages.

 These are all examples of Vinyasas….
 In contrast its worth noting that where a sequence or pattern is not harmonious – unbalanced – out of sync – lacking development or to a destructive end, it is not a Vinyasa.
 It is by definition simply a ‘Nyasa’

-It becomes apparent that Vinyasas support and nurture us.
+It becomes apparent that Vinyasas support + nurture us.
 They help us feel more in flow – more purposeful -more balanced – more at peace – more alive.

-I’d like to think that when we wise up, as a human race, and participate more consciously in the Vinyasa mindset we will become more aware of the cause and effect of our thoughts and actions on our planet -our communities – our relationships – ourselves and evolve to become protectors of the balance of Nature and find a more harmonious way of living.
+I’d like to think that when we wise up, as a human race, and participate more consciously in the Flow mindset we will become more aware of the cause + effect of our thoughts + actions on our planet – in our communities – our relationships – ourselves and evolve to become protectors of the balance of Nature + find a more harmonious way of living.

 A conscious evolution – This is the Yoga, a sense of union, or non-separation with the cycles within us and all that is around us.